socrata/datasync/guides/setup-standard-job-headless.md

 For information on using DataSync in GUI (Graphical User Interface) mode which we recommend reading first in any case refer to the [guide to setup a standard job (GUI)]({{ site.root }}/guides/setup-standard-job.html)

 <div class="well">
-<strong>NOTICE: this guide only pertains to DataSync versions 1.0</strong>
+<strong>NOTICE: The guide below only pertains to DataSync versions 1.0 and higher</strong>
 </div>

 DataSync jobs can be run in headless/command-line mode in one of two ways: (1) passing job parameters as command-line arguments/flags or (2) running an .sij file that was saved using the user interface which contains the job parameters.
 This guide focuses on (1) which enables configuring and running a DataSync job without any usage of the GUI.
 This enables complete control to integrate DataSync into ETL code or software systems.
 It is recommended that you first familiarize yourself with DataSync by using the GUI because it is often easier to start there and then move to using the tool headlessly.

 ### Step 1: Establish “global” configuration (e.g. authentication details)
 The “global” configuration settings (domain, username, password, logging dataset ID, etc) apply to all DataSync jobs (i.e. they are not specific to a single job).

-Create a file called config.json with the contents below:
+The configuration settings are stored in a json file within a single object.
+For example, you might create a file called config.json with the contents below:
 ```json
 {
     "domain": "<YOUR DOMAIN>",